 Relive New York City History

 The New-York Historical Society Museum, New York’s first museum, is a great place to relive memories of the city’s (and the nation’s) recent and distant past.
-Located at Central Park West and 77th Street, this spot is a treasure trove of historic documents, from maps and newspapers to original photos and unique exhibitions.
+Located at Central Park West and 77th Street, this spot is a treasure trove of historical documents, from maps and newspapers to original photos and unique exhibitions.

 If you are unable to visit in person, they also have interactive online exhibitions that you can explore from home.